kjolley/BIGSdb_documentation/dbase_setup.rst

 * **description**

-  * Description of database used throughout interface.
+  * Description of database used throughout interface (see also 'formatted_db_description').

 * align_limit